-While we fully support letting your hair down (literally and figuratively) and indulging here and there, salon expenses can be, well, expensive.
-If your hair maintenance bills are adding up and you want to find a way to cut corners on your next salon appointment, check out the tips below!
+But while we fully support letting your hair down (literally and figuratively) and indulging here and there, salon visits can be expensive, to put it plainly.
+So, if your hair-maintenance bills are adding up and you want to find a way to cut corners on your next salon appointment, check out the tips below.

 Most salons tack on extra charges for pre-haircut shampooing, which is nice and relaxing in theory, but not nice on your wallet.
-Shampoo add-ons can tack on an extra $20 or $30 dollars (or more depending on the salon).
-Save some cash by showing up to your appointment with clean, fresh hair.
-For a luxurious at-home shampoo, try Pureology Purify Shampoo before your next appointment.
+Shampoo add-ons can tack on an extra $20 or $30 (or more depending on the salon).
+Save some cash by showing up to your appointment with clean, freshly washed hair.
+For a luxurious at-home shampoo, try the L’Oréal Professionnel Anti-Breakage Shampoo before your next appointment.

 This one is a tough one but will save you big.
 One of the best parts of going to a salon is walking out with perfectly bouncy, blown-out hair.
-For some reason, we have it ingrained in our heads that the salon is the only place we can get a great blowout.
-Not true.
-You can get a salon-quality blowout at home for FREE.
-Just follow these tips and let your stylist know you’ll be skipping the post-cut blowdry.
+For some reason, we have it ingrained in our heads that the salon is the only place we can get a great blowout but that’s not true.
+You can achieve a salon-quality blowout at home for free by following these tips.
+Just be sure to let your stylist know you’ll be skipping the post-cut blowdry ahead of time.

-In addition to shampoos and blowouts, there are a plethora of other salon add-ons and extras that can send your salon bill skyrocketing.
+In addition to shampoos and blowouts, there are a plethora of other salon add-ons and extras that can send your bill skyrocketing.
 Everything from deep conditioning to hair tinsel (yes, tinsel!) is at your disposal.
-If you’re looking to save some cash, hold tight to your willpower and resist the urge to go crazy on the add-on services.
-While the prices tags seem minimal — $10-$15 — they add up!
-Just say NO. Check out ways to keep your hair in the best shape without breaking the bank.
+If you’re looking to save some cash, hold tight to your willpower and resist the urge to go crazy on the additional services.
+While the prices tags seem minimal — $10-$15 — they add up.

-Hair color and highlights can be expensive and not everyone can afford to touch up their color every four to six weeks.
-However, your budget should never stand in the way of great hair.
-Stretch out your time in-between appointments by getting a gloss treatment to touch up and refresh your hair color.
-These services are typically not pricey and can make a big difference in your hair-coloring schedule.
+Hair coloring and highlights can be expensive and not everyone can afford to touch up their color every four to six weeks.
+Your budget, however, should never stand in the way of great hair.
+Stretch out your time in-between appointments by getting a gloss treatment to refresh your hair color.
+These services are typically not too pricey and can make a big difference in your hair-coloring schedule.
 To keep your dye job looking its best, also try using a mask formulated to enhance your color, like the Garnier Nutrisse Color Reviver 5-Min Hair Mask.

-Another way to expand that time between hair color appointments is touching up your roots at home.
-Invest in a kit like L’Oréal Paris Root Rescue that will give your color a little refresh and make it appear like you just visited a salon!
+Another way to expand that time between hair color appointments is by touching up your roots at home.
+Invest in a kit like L’Oréal Paris Root Rescue that will give your color a little refresh and make it appear like you just visited a salon.